eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 of the continuity equation, ensuring that the corrected current satisfies the continuity equation.
-The advantage of correcting the current rather than the electric field is that it is more local and thus more compatible with domain decomposition of the fields for parallel computation (Jean Luc Vay, Haber, and Godfrey 2013).
+The advantage of correcting the current rather than the electric field is that it is more local and thus more compatible with domain decomposition of the fields for parallel computation :cite:p:`VayJCP2013`.

 Vay deposition
 ~~~~~~~~~~~~~~

-Alternatively, an exact current deposition can be written for the pseudo-spectral solvers, following the geometrical interpretation of existing methods in real space (`Morse and Nielson, 1971 <https://doi.org/10.1063/1.1693518>`_; `Villasenor and Buneman, 1992 <https://doi.org/10.1016/0010-4655(92)90169-Y>`_; `Esirkepov, 2001 <https://doi.org/10.1016/S0010-4655(00)00228-9>`_).
+Alternatively, an exact current deposition can be written for the pseudo-spectral solvers, following the geometrical interpretation of existing methods in real space :cite:p:`Morsenielson1971,Villasenorcpc92,Esirkepovcpc01`.

 The Vay deposition scheme is the generalization of the Esirkepov deposition scheme for the spectral case with arbitrary-order stencils `(Vay et al, 2013) <https://doi.org/10.1016/j.jcp.2013.03.010>`_.
+TODO: turn this into a bibtex citation.
 The current density :math:`\widehat{\boldsymbol{J}}^{\,n+1/2}` in Fourier space is computed as :math:`\widehat{\boldsymbol{J}}^{\,n+1/2} = i \, \widehat{\boldsymbol{D}} / \boldsymbol{k}` when :math:`\boldsymbol{k} \neq 0` and set to zero otherwise.
 The quantity :math:`\boldsymbol{D}` is deposited in real space by averaging the currents over all possible grid paths between the initial position :math:`\boldsymbol{x}^{\,n}` and the final position :math:`\boldsymbol{x}^{\,n+1}` and is defined as